maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 `link` tag since in this case there is no duplicate content.

-But if you syndicate content from your own website to another website, such as DEV, you also need to add a canoncial URL on the other website.
+But if you syndicate content from your own website to another website, such as DEV, you also need to add a canonical URL on the other website.
 The canonical URL needs to point to the original content on your website.
 The exact way how this is done varies by service.
 You can find the instructions for adding a canonical URL on DEV [here](https://dev.to/p/editor_guide#front-matter).